Change the Story about Farms and Climate Change!

 Can farmers markets or other group sales venues apply?

 No, this program is only for farms.

 Yes, if that artist applies to be a part of the project.
-The artist application will be out by the end of March 2022.
+The artist application will be open January 12-March 1, 2023.

 Cohort members will fill out an extremely simple application indicating the amount and purpose of the stipend.
-We will ask cohort farms to report on stipend spending at the end of 2022.
+We will ask cohort farms to report on stipend spending in spring of 2024 at the earliest.

 Can the $3000 be used for a website?
 Can it be used for a raffle to increase customer engagement?
 Can it be used to buy t-shirts/merch that the farm then sells?